 Prosjektnr: 14538 Oppdragsgiver(e): Mattilsynet Referanse: Jonathan Vaz Serrano

-Forskningsgruppe(r): Pathogens and disease transfer Tema: , Program: Aquaculture
+Forskningsgruppe(r): Pathogens and disease transfer Tema: , Flat oyster Program: Environmental Impacts of Aquaculture

 Reasearch group leader(s): Approved by: Forskningsdirektøre(r) en: Geir Lasse Taranger Program leader(s): Terje Svåsand